 - The Analytics tracking code, placed just before the closing </body> tag

 - Did you link accounts more than 48 hours ago?

-For example, let's say that you link accounts on Monday.
-On Tuesday, you'll be able to see some of Monday's data in Analytics and on Wednesday, you'll be able to see all of Tuesday's data.
+For example, let's say you link accounts on Monday.
+On Tuesday, you'll be able to see some of Monday's data in Analytics, and on Wednesday, you'll be able to see all of Tuesday's data.